9 Exotic Fruits in Niue You Have to Try

 9. Watermelon

-Finally, watermelon has grown increasingly popular in Niue.
-The season the fruit is typically available is in the summer months and is one of the fruit you can try during the A5 Rainforest & Plantation Tours.
+Watermelon has grown increasingly popular in Niue.
+The season the fruit is typically available is in the summer months and is one of the fruits you can try during the A5 Plantation Tours when in season.
 It’s a refreshing and watery fruit making a good addition to a healthy breakfast.
 Learn more about A5 Tours and more in The Best Guided Tours in Niue.

 More About Exotic Fruits in Niue